skkAYE/3D-project/README.md

-# VR-project
+# 3D-project
-A mini project for Virtual Reality module.
+A mini project for 3D programmation module.